10 Parameters To Measure The Success Of Your Agile Efforts

 29% of the respondents said they measured agile initiatives based on productivity.

-Again, the metrics that can be collected via a Burn up chart serve as a great resource for measuring the productivity outcome.
-The story/feature count clearly shows which team is delivering what outcome.
+Again, the metrics that can be collected via means of a Burn up chart serve as a great resource for measuring the productivity outcome.
+The story/feature count provides a clear picture as to which team is delivering what sort of an outcome.

 #8 PredictabilityPredictability